Human rights in Poland: Violence against women

-Domestic Violence, according to 2011 report by TheNews.pl website run by the Polish Radio, is perceived by one in five respondents as a problem.
+Domestic violence, according to 2011 report by TheNews.pl website run by the Polish Radio, is perceived by one in five respondents as a problem.
 Thirty eight percent of Poles know at least one family where physical violence occurs, and seven percent claimed to know of at least one family where sexual violence took place, according to a survey carried out in November by research centre SMG KRC on behalf of the Ministry of Labour and Social Policy.
 The survey revealed that 27 percent of respondents were reluctant to act against apparent abusers for fear that the violence might be transferred onto themselves, while 17 percent felt that raising the matter would exacerbate the problem for the initial victim.
 One in four of those surveyed felt that there is no obligation on neighbours or acquaintances to act when domestic violence is brought to their notice, believing that it is difficult to judge which party is in the right.
 Forty three percent of those surveyed declared that interventions in family matters is only permissible when someone asks for help and 14 percent of third parties said there was no point in reporting such as case, as the victim would inevitably withdraw from legal action regardless.
 Some 13 percent said that such abuse is a private family matter.
 At the same time, 16 percent said that there are situations when violence is justified in the home.
 Some 26 percent of Poles claim that they have been victims of physical violence.

 Rape is illegal and punishable by up to 12 years in prison (including spousal rape).
-Sexual harassment is under-reported due to societal views.
 In January 2014, a reform was introduced to both simplify the procedure as well as make it a criminal offence pursued by the state, rather than a private act of accusal.
 An abortion is very difficult to obtain in Poland by official means.

-In the field of employment, due to perceptions of women's roles, unemployment for women is high.

 On 29 October 2020, the civil rights advocacy group Amnesty International urged authorities in Poland to protect peaceful protesters demonstrating against abortion restrictions, from harassment and violent attacks committed by counter-demonstrators.
 According to the organization, protesters have faced excessive use of force by police officers, and have been arbitrarily detained without access to lawyers in the past.